Ougi3ay/thesis/README.md

 * [ ] References section appears as `REFERENCES`.
 * [ ] No important LaTeX errors remain.
 * [ ] PDF is generated from a clean full build.
+* [ ] Final PDF is reviewed page by page before submission.